cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 **Link for the full paper:**
 [Full Paper](https://www.researchgate.net/publication/390207658_GENERATIVE_AI_TOOLS_IN_HIGHER_EDUCATION_A_CASE_STUDY_OF_STUDENT_USAGE_AT_A_SMALL_LIBERAL_ARTS_COLLEGE)

+**Poster Presentation:**
+Presented at the National Cobference for Undergraduate Research 2025 (NCUR).

 ### Synthetic Data Generation Open-source Python Libraries Comparison: SDV and Synthicity (Publication process, First Author)
 **Description:**
 This research compares the performance of two widely used open-source Python packages for tabular synthetic data generation: SDV and Synthicity.
 The study evaluates six models (three from each package) in terms of their ability to generate statistically and predictively accurate synthetic datasets from a real-world energy consumption dataset.
 The goal is to assess each package’s effectiveness in low-data and high-expansion scenarios.